tc39/notes/es7/2015-09/sept-22.md

 JMC: this is a relatively new suggestion.
 I don't think we'll learn anything new performance-wise.
 If compiler cannot be sure that it is a constant, it can choose not to optimize.
 Let's just make a call

-DG: difference from extract lane: there are indexes in bounds that we can't be sure to make fast.
+DGN: difference from extract lane: there are indexes in bounds that we can't be sure to make fast.
 Slow and tricky to implement

 DE: behavior is strange to have operation throw if it would be slow